I recently acquired a classic Quad 405-2 power amplifier. Come along as I take on a classic Quad 405-2 restoration.

 Finally, the Chassis…

-Because of the damage incurred during shipping and also because the original screws just looked old, I decided to replace them with new zinc-plated parts.
+To complete the Quad 405-2 restoration and because of the damage incurred during shipping, I decided to replace the screws with new zinc-plated parts.
 New fasteners were easy to find at my local fasteners supplier, yours too I’m sure.
 They made a big difference to the appearance of my Quad 405-2.

 The last thing is a new side panel to replace the dented one, ordered from Quad UK and on its way.
 That isn’t here yet and so does not feature in these images – yet!